learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 #My Little Rainbow
 In this lab, we're going to make a rainbow with HTML `<div>` elements.
 And while we do it we're going to learn about HTML elements, CSS styling, CSS selectors, how color works in CSS, and importing stylesheets.
 That might sound like a lot but it isn't.

-Before we start here's some basic info about HTML and CSS, skip to [Making a Rainbow](#making-a-rainbow) if you feel comfortable enough with HTML and CSS.
+Before we start, here's some basic info about HTML and CSS.
+Skip to [Making a Rainbow](#making-a-rainbow) if you feel comfortable enough with HTML and CSS.

 ##HTML Basics
 Hyper Text Markup Language, or HTML, is a way to demarcate a document into different parts.
 Each part is _marked_ by elements (using tags).
 Each element has its own special connotation that the browser uses to _render_ the HTML document.
 Use this [cheat sheet](http://www.cril.univ-artois.fr/~lecoutre/teaching/web/sheets/HTML.pdf) on HTML elements for guidance.